 what browsers are optimized for.

 CSR requires additional work from the browser after the initial HTML is parsed

 and rendered.
-It loads JS, execute it, which in turn manipulate the dom (maybe
+It loads JS and executes it, which in turn manipulates the DOM (maybe

 even block rendering till more data is fetched from the server).
 A